amin-nikanjam/amin-nikanjam.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Engineering - Software, University of Isfahan, Iran
+* B.S. in Computer Engineering - Software, University of Isfahan, Iran,
   * Project title: “Design and Implementation of ERP Using Oracle Framework”
   * Supervisor: Dr. Mohammad A. Nematbakhsh
 * M.S. in Computer Engineering - Artificial Intelligence, Iran University of Science and Technology, Iran, 2005